Pierre de Villiers: 20th century

-After two years of preparatory corniche (corniche) at Prytanée National Militaire, Pierre Le Jolis de Villiers de Saintignon was admitted to the École spéciale militaire de Saint-Cyr in 1975, promotion « Captain Henri Guilleminot » (Henri Guilleminot).
-He entered at the end of his scholarity the Armoured Cavalry Arm and joined the Saumur Cavalry School within his specialty, promotion « lieutenant Charles de Foucauld ».
+After two years of preparatory corniche (corniche) at Prytanée National Militaire, Pierre de Villiers was admitted to the École spéciale militaire de Saint-Cyr in 1975, promotion Captain Henri Guilleminot (Henri Guilleminot).
+He entered at the end of his scholarity the Armoured Cavalry Arm and joined the Saumur Cavalry School within his specialty, promotion Lieutenant Charles de Foucauld.
 He was a section platoon chief of AMX-30 tanks at the 2nd Dragoon Regiment in 1978.

-He entered between 1979 and 1987 to the 4th Dragoon Regiment, which also housed a platoon of AMX-30 tanks.
+Between 1979 and 1987 Pierre de Villiers served in the 4th Dragoon Regiment, which also housed a platoon of AMX-30 tanks.
 He commanded a divisionary reconnaissance squadron of the 7th Armoured Division.
 He was then on three different occasions an instructor of sous-officiers and lieutenants at Saumur.
 From 1989 to 1990, he was a candidate at the Superior War School of the 103rd promotion of the ESG, then from 1990–1991, he was a candidate at the Superior Inter-arm Course (XLII session of the CSI).

-He was then designated as the regimental commander of the 501st-503rd Combat Tank Regiment.
+He was then designated as the regimental commander of the 501st503rd Combat Tank Regiment.
 In June 1999, he commanded during five months the mechanized infantry battalion of the Leclerc brigade, which entered first in Kosovo with operation KFOR.
-During twelve years, he was in post in Paris at the general staff headquarters of the French Army, then at the inspection of the French Army and member of the financial affairs direction of the Ministry of the Armed Forces.
+During twelve years, he was in post in Paris at the general staff headquarters of the French Army, then at the inspection of the French Army and member of the financial affairs direction of the Ministry of Defence.

 21st century

-From September to June 2004, he was an auditor at the Center of High Military Studies and at the Institute of High National Defense Studies.
-Deputy to the Chief of the Prime Minister's military cabinet on 1 July 2004, he was promoted to Général de brigade on 1 September 2005.
+From September to June 2004, he was an auditor at the Centre of High Military Studies and at the Institute of High National Defence Studies.
+Deputy to the Head of the Prime Minister's military cabinet on 1 July 2004, he was promoted to général de brigade on 1 September 2005.

 He was designated commandant of the 2nd Armoured Brigade and arms commandant of the court of Orléans (commandant d'armes de la place d'Orléans) on 1 August 2006, a function which he occupied until 31 August 2008.
-In parallel, from December 2006 to April 2007, he commanded the Regional Capital Command RCC in Afghanistan which regrouped 2500 military personnel from 15 nationalities.
+In parallel, from December 2006 to April 2007, he commanded the Regional Capital Command RCC in Afghanistan which regrouped 2,500 military personnel from 15 nationalities.

-He was nominated as at the Head of the Prime Minister's military cabinet on 15 September 2008, a function which occupied until March 2010, date in which he was replaced by Bernard de Courrèges d'Ustou (Bernard de Courrèges d'Ustou).
+He was nominated as Head of the Prime Minister's military cabinet on 15 September 2008, a function which he occupied until March 2010, date in which he was replaced by Bernard de Courrèges d'Ustou (Bernard de Courrèges d'Ustou).
 By decree on 11 March 2010, he was nominated to the functions of Major General of the Armed Forces at the general staff headquarters of the armed forces.